dnarain/cdp-instructions-aws/README.md

 * All EC2 instances will use Private IPs (this requires the CCM feature of CDP)
 * All S3 buckets will be deployed with Default AWS Encryption (AKA AES-256)[^1]

-[^1]We can easily upgrade from this setup to Customer Managed Keys once we've proven the solution.
+[^1]: We can easily upgrade from this setup to Customer Managed Keys once we've proven the solution.
 Its just a matter of updating an AWS IAM Policy.